FAQs

 When it comes to the baby microbiome and associations with health or disease, some very clear patterns have emerged.
 We pull data and reference high-quality research that is reproducible and gives consistent results.
 This way, you can be confident in the information that we share.

-Tiny Health has created something that was only possible in a clinical research setting a year ago.
-We’ve made comprehensive microbiome testing more accessible and affordable to parents.
+Tiny Health has created something that was only possible in a clinical research setting a few years ago.
+We’ve made comprehensive microbiome testing more accessible and affordable to families.

 Please visit our Help Center for any question we may not have answered here.